 After you pass the ticket inspector (thanking your lucky stars that you splurged for the Park to Park pass!), weave your way through the train station.
 Be sure to stop at the convenience store as you walk through - they sell a great solution of British beers (I selected Boddington’s), which you CAN TAKE ON THE TRAIN.

 I REPEAT YOU CAN TAKE THE BOOZE ON THE HOGWARTS EXPRESS.

 Check out the amazing mirror where your co-visitors can watch you disappear onto the platform.
 And, as long as there's a bit of space, you can get away with being just a little rude - take your time and get a picture - I rarely say that, in all honesty, but it’s worth it.

 4. Ride the Hogwarts Express both ways

 The ride on the Hogwarts Express is absolutely magical.
+It is undoubtedly a highlight of the experience.
 You are seated in individual compartments with a handful of other guests (it’s not too crowded) and outside the window you’ll see screens displaying images - Malfoy Manor, the English countryside, and finally a warm welcome from Hagrid as you enter Hogsmeade Station.
 On the return visit, it’s a different show!
 There's also a stationary version, now just for pictures (Hogsmeade was the original park - Diagon Alley wasn't added until 2014, with the Express connecting them).